raspberrypilearning/octapi-brute-force-enigma/en/step_3.md

 ![A line of settings from a WWII captured Enigma settings sheet](images/Enigma-settings-line.jpg)

-The settings we've highlighted are for the first day of the month, hence the "1" in the second column.
-The next column shows that rotors IV, I, and V should be selected and used in that order.
-The fourth column holds the slip ring settings: rotor IV should be slipped round to position 20 (A → T), rotor I to position 5 (A → E), and rotor V to position 10 (A → J).
-Next comes the plugboard wiring: S to X, K to U, Q to F, and so on.
-Finally, the start position for the rotors should be "SRC", "EEJ, "FNZ", or "SZK" for each 6-hour period of the day.
++ The settings we've highlighted are for the first day of the month, hence the "1" in the second column
++ The next column shows that rotors IV, I, and V should be selected and used in that order
++ The fourth column holds the slip ring settings: rotor IV should be slipped round to position 20, rotor I to position 5, and rotor V to position 10
++ Next comes the plugboard wiring: S to X, K to U, Q to F, and so on
++ Finally, the rotor start position for the four six-hour period of the day are "SRC", "EEJ, "FNZ", and "SZK"

 On top of that, there were two reflectors, B or C, one of which was chosen for use.
 For the encryption and decryption programs here, we will assume use of reflector B.